espnet/espnet/doc/espnet2_tutorial.md

 #### Encoder

-For the encoder, we propose an unique encoder type encapsulating the following blocks: Conformer, Conv 1D and RNN.
+For the encoder, we propose a unique encoder type encapsulating the following blocks: Conformer, Conv 1D and RNN.
 It is similar to the custom encoder in ESPnet1 with the exception that we also support RNN, meaning we don't need to set the parameter `encoder: [type]` here.
 Instead, the encoder architecture is defined by three parameters passed to `encoder_conf`:

   1. `input_conf` (**Dict**): The configuration for the input block.
   2. `main_conf` (**Dict**): The main configuration for the parameters shared across all blocks.
   3. `body_conf` (**List[Dict]**): The list of configurations for each block of the encoder architecture but the input block.

-The first and second configuration are optional.
+The first and second configurations are optional.
 If needed, fhe following parameters can be modified in each configuration:

     main_conf:
       pos_wise_layer_type: Position-wise layer type. (str, default = "linear")